-And they started to cross the bridge, and I made the enforcement error of saying, "Here they come, isn't it beautiful?"
-This was Sunday [March 21]-Monday morning the New York Times headline is: Deputy Attorney General down there to be neutral-ha-ha-and protect marchers from the public and the public from the marchers, at the point at which the marchers started over the bridge, said, "Look at that, isn't it beautiful?"-for which some of my superiors were uncomplimentary about my verbiage.
+As they started to cross the bridge, I made the unfortunate error of saying, "Here they come, isn't it beautiful?"
+This was Sunday [March 21].
+Monday morning, the New York Times headline is: Deputy Attorney General down there to be neutral-ha-ha-and protect the marchers from the public and the public from the marchers, at the point at which the marchers started over the bridge, said, "Look at that, isn't it beautiful?"-for which some of my superiors were uncomplimentary about my verbiage.
 But it was beautiful.

-The idea that it would take a force of that magnitude-and it wouldn't, really, but it would take a pretty good force-to make it safe, to do something that no one in his right mind would want to do anyway, and that is march from Selma to Montgomery, even though it was the month of March, as well as the marching month, in the broiling Sun.
+The idea that it would take a force of that magnitude-and it wouldn't, really, but it would take a pretty good force-to make it safe, to do something that no one in his right mind would want to do anyway, and that is, march from Selma to Montgomery, even though it was the month of March, as well as the marching month, in the broiling Sun.

-And the first night, we got out-I talked to the farmer myself; we'd leased some land.
+And the first night, we got out-I talked to the farmer myself: we'd leased some land.
 We'd pay him some money so we could stay on his land, because we didn't want to have some conflict about, "Hey, get off my property."
 There weren't other places that were as convenient.
 I forgot what I paid him, but maybe \$500, for 50 people to spend the night on his land, on the ground; most of them had sleeping bags and something like that.
 We got there, and he said, "Can't do it.
 You can't come on my land.
 I've been threatened."
-But it was getting to be dark, and I'd been up and down that road so many times, I knew every foot of it, and there was a state park-it wasn't a mile and a half or two miles further down the road, so we just went on down there.
-And I set up sentries to march around the camp as we set up some four-foot side-wall Army tents, and had sleeping bags for the 50.